Mahrjose/BRACU-CSE220/Notes/Arrays.md

 ### Copying an array

-There are 3 ways we can copy arrays in Python3:
+There are 3 ways we can copy arrays in Python:
 * Simply using the assignment operator
 * Shallow copy
 * Deep copy